What is a sinus X-ray?

 A CT scan or MRI may give better images of your sinuses.
 You may have one of these

-scans instead of a sinus X-ray in certain cases.
+scans instead of a sinus X-ray in some cases.

 Why might I need a sinus X-ray?